shanicesmith98/coding-problems/README.md

 # coding-problems
-coding problems from various sources folder
+learning coding basics from various sources

 # python
 currently learning about python functions and if else conditions